-You may have heard the term, read about it in magazines, or seen it at your local boutique, but what is chalk based paint, what makes it different than regular latex paint and when should it be used?
+Chalky finish paint — you may have heard the term, read about it in magazines, or seen it at your local boutique, but what is chalk-based paint?
+What makes it different than regular latex paint?
+And when should it be used?
 Well, my friends, we will cover all three of those questions (and more!) right now.

-The main benefits of using a chalk-based paint is that sanding, priming and stripping of the original finish is not required.
+The main benefits of using a chalk-based paint is that sanding, priming, and stripping of the original finish is not required.
 What??!?!?
-Yes you read that right….chalk based paints take the messy prep work out of DIY projects.
+Yes, you read that right….chalk-based paints take the messy prep work out of do-it-yourself projects.
 This is the main reason it is highly regarded as the best paint for furniture and cabinets.

-You can achieve many different looks with chalk-based paints, ranging from distressed or antiqued to sleek and modern.
-While each brand of chalk-based paint may vary, often, you can use various waxes or water based top coats to seal and protect the newly painted surface.
+You can achieve many different looks with chalk-based paint, ranging from distressed or antiqued to sleek and modern.
+While each brand of chalk-based paint may vary, often, you can use various furniture finishing waxes or water-based top coats to seal and protect the newly painted surface.

-What Makes Chalk-Based Paints Different than Latex Paint?
+What Makes Chalk-Based Paint Different than Latex Paint?

 I won’t drag out this part of the answer, because it is quite simple.
 Bottom line is, the regular ‘ol paint you find on the shelf at your local hardware store won’t perform the same way as chalk-based paint.
 Sanding or stripping and/or primer would typically be needed for regular latex paint.

-Are you starting to see how chalk-based paints can save you time, money and the headache of figuring out what list of products and tools you need for your project?
+Are you starting to see how chalk-based paint can save you time, money, and the headache of figuring out what list of products and tools you need for your do-it-yourself project?
 Chalk-based paints really can save the day….’er project!

 Chalky Finish Furniture Paint Benefits

-To keep things simple, here is where I am going to speak to our brand of chalky finish Furniture Paint.
+To keep things simple, here is where I am going to speak to our brand, Vintage and Restore By K chalky finish Furniture Paint.
 The benefits and product information can vary brand to brand so if you have a specific question about a project, keep in mind the brand of products you used.

-Along with the ease of use, our chalky finish furniture paints are non-toxic, contain no harmful chemicals, are low VOC and are completely safe to use in-doors.
+Along with the ease of use, our chalky finish furniture paints are non-toxic, contain no harmful chemicals, are low VOC so they are completely safe to use indoors.
 When using Vintage And Restore By K Furniture Paints, you can rest assured that you will not be exposed to anything that would be deemed harmful to your health.
-Additionally, all our products are proudly made in America.
-Denver, Colorado to be exact 😉
+Additionally, all Vintage and Restore By K products are proudly made in America — Denver, Colorado to be exact 😉

-By now, you’re probably thinking, “didn’t we answer this question already”…..and, well, yeah we pretty much did!
-But, in summary, chalk-based paints should be used for projects where traditional latex paints won’t do the trick.
+By now, you’re probably thinking, “Didn’t we answer this question already?
+Well, yeah we pretty much did!
+But, in summary, chalk-based paints should be used for do-it-yourself projects where traditional latex paints won’t do the trick.
 For example, wood furniture projects where there is an existing finish, kitchen or bathroom cabinet projects, (read about painting your kitchen cabinets here), or any other wood piece of furniture/décor you can think of!

-Because of the adhesion power, Furniture Paint can be used on other surfaces like metal, glass (click here to learn how to paint glass), wicker and even fabric!
-With the right techniques, chalk-based paints can be used to transform almost and furniture or décor in your home.
-In many cases, it is a cost effective, low-risk way to DIY your way into your dream space!
+Because of the adhesion power, Furniture Paint can be used on other surfaces like metal, glass (click here to learn how to paint glass), wicker, and even fabric!
+With the right furniture painting techniques, chalk-based paint can be used to transform almost any furniture or décor in your home.
+In many cases, it is a cost-effective, low-risk way to DIY your way into your dream space!

 Until next time,

-Have questions?
+Have questions about Vintage and Restore chalk-based paint?
 Feel free to leave them in comments below!